It's very well said that world smiles with you. We all experience that smiling (irrespective of a genuine

-Facial feedback to smile is natural and widely used in commercials.
-It's not surprise that we find faces in various entities around us or also draw faces on own.
+Facial feedback to smile is very natural and it's widely used in commercials.
+It's not at all surprising that we find faces in various entities around us or also we draw faces on different types of surfaces.

 Related Articles: